integratenetworks/FortiGate/VPN/Static VTI/readme.md

   DPD sent/recv: 00000000/00000000
   peer-id: 1.0.1.1
 ```
-Run the command diagnose vpn tunnel list.
+Run the command **diagnose vpn tunnel list**.
 Show the state of the IPSec tunnels (Phase 2/ CHILD SA) – this will show the lifetime, encrypted/decrypted packets amongst other settings.
 ```ruby
 DC1-HUB # diagnose vpn tunnel list
 list all ipsec tunnel in vd 0